Airline policies for pregnant travellers

 It might be a good idea to get a ‘permission-to-travel’ letter from your GP before you travel, but bear in mind your return date and whether this will be past the time airlines permit you to fly.
 If your pregnancy is considered high risk at all, your GP may advise you not to fly.

-Here is our gurgle guide to flying during pregnancy and each different airline’s policies for our lovely mums-to-be.
-You should always check these policies on the airline's website before you fly as they can sometimes change or be updated.
+You should always check these policies on the airline's website before you fly as they may change or get updated.

 European travel during pregnancy